freecomputinglab/rheo.ohrg.org/pages/getting-started.typ

 cargo install rheo
 ```

-If you want to install rheo another way, refer to the documentation in the #link(rheo-source-url)[source code].
+Refer to rheo's #link(rheo-source-url)[source code] for more information and installation options.

 // TODO: If you want to create a new Github repository that automatically runs rheo on the main branch to produce a Github Pages site, clone this repo.

-== Hello world
+== Firing up rheo
-The #link(rheo-docs-url)[source code for this documentation] is a collection of typst files.
+The #link(rheo-docs-url)[source code for rheo's documentation] is a collection of typst files.
 Rheo allows us to produce a static site, a pdf document, and an epub, all from that same set of typst.

 // TODO: walk through adding typst files one by one, more descriptive